opourazar/operation-devops/README.md

 ## Data & Progress Persistence

 - Module progress, cheat sheets, reflections, and editor drafts are stored in `localStorage`.
 - To restart cleanly, clear browser storage for the site.
+- Note!: Depending on browser settings, localStorage may be cleared automatically after closing it, so progress, reflections, and telemetry will reset.